Delaware Route 9: Dover Air Force Base to Delaware City

 Upon crossing the Smyrna River, DE 9 enters New Castle County and becomes Flemings Landing Road, heading through the community of Flemings Landing and passing through agricultural areas with some woods to the west of the Cedar Swamp Wildlife Area.
 The road runs to the north before curving northwest again.
 The route turns west onto Taylors Bridge Road and crosses the marshy Blackbird Creek.
 DE 9 curves to the north-northwest and passes through more rural areas with some residential subdivisions to the west.
 The route heads to the northwest before turning northeast onto Thomas Landing Road in Mathews Corners, with DE 299 continuing northwest on Taylors Bridge Road towards the town of Odessa, where the Odessa Historic District is located.

 DE 9 runs between farmland to the north and housing developments to the south prior to turning north onto Thomas Corner Road.
 At the Old Corbit Road intersection, the road curves northeast as Silver Run Road and runs through agricultural areas before entering marshland and crossing the Appoquinimink River.
 After this, the route turns north to remain on Silver Run Road and passes through areas of farms, woods, and wetlands in the Augustine Wildlife Area a short distance to the west of the Delaware River, coming to a bridge over Silver Run.
 DE 9 turns east onto Bayview Road before turning north onto St. Augustine Road and following the west bank of the Delaware River.
 The route crosses Augustine Creek and passes through the residential community of Augustine Beach.
 The road reaches the community of Port Penn, where it is lined with homes.
 In Port Penn, the route turns west onto Market Street before turning north onto Delaware City Port Penn Road near the Port Penn Interpretive Center.

 Upon leaving Port Penn, DE 9 heads through marshland with some fields and woods within the Augustine Wildlife Area.
 The route rises onto the Reedy Point Bridge, a cantilever truss bridge which carries it over the Chesapeake & Delaware Canal.
 After heading over the canal, the road crosses over Fort DuPont State Park, curving northwest and passing to the southwest of Fort DuPont and the Governor Bacon Health Center.
+The route comes to a roundabout with Polktown Place and Old Elm Avenue after the bridge.
 DE 9 continues into the city of Delaware City and becomes 5th Street, crossing the Delaware City Channel on a bridge before intersecting the eastern terminus of the Michael N. Castle Trail.
 Past the bridge, the road heads through residential areas with some businesses and intersects Clinton Street, which leads northeast to the Forts Ferry Crossing that provides access to Fort Delaware on Pea Patch Island, part of Fort Delaware State Park.